 Data Science Libraries in R to implement Apriori Machine Learning Algorithm – arules

 Linear Regression algorithm shows the relationship between 2 variables and how the change in one variable impacts the other.
 The algorithm shows the impact on the dependent variable on changing the independent variable.
 The independent variables are referred as explanatory variables, as they explain the factors the impact the dependent variable.
-Dependent variable is often referred to as the factor of interest or predictor.
+The dependent variable is often referred to as the factor of interest or predictor.
+Linear regression is used for estimating real continuous values.
+The most common examples of linear regression are housing price predictions, sales predictions, weather predictions, employee salary estimations, etc. The basic goal for linear regression is to fit the best line amongst the predictions.
+The equation for linear regression is Y=a*x+b where y is the dependent variable and x is the set of independent variables. a is the slope and b is the intercept.

 Linear Regression finds great use in business, for sales forecasting based on the trends.
 If a company observes steady increase in sales every month - a linear regression analysis of the monthly sales data helps the company forecast sales in upcoming months.